Skip to main content

 By the Subtraction Formula for Cosine:

-where the last step we use the Cofunction Identity.
+in the last step, we use the Cofunction Identity.

 Subsection 3.2.5 Sums of Sines and Cosines